digitalbazaar/web-request-rpc/README.md

   to process and fulfill the request.
 2. Loading and communicating with a third party service provider Web application.
-A "Web Request Mediator" (see the first use case) would use a ServerContext to load these Web applications to enable them to fulfill requests made by a relying party.
+A "Web Request Mediator" (see the first use case) would use a WebAppContext to load these Web applications to enable them to fulfill requests made by a relying party.

+## WebApp

+A Web Application that uses RPC to communicate with a WebAppContext that is loaded by another, typically cross domain, website.
+This Web Application could be a "Web Request Mediator" that will itself load WebApps, or an application designed to fulfill Web requests.